-Breakfast treat ❤ Vegan pancakes, blueberries and strawberries all drowning in agave nectar and squeezy chocolate from Sweet Freedom 🙌🏻 What do you love for breakfast?
+View this post on Instagram Breakfast treat ❤ Vegan pancakes, blueberries and strawberries all drowning in agave nectar and squeezy chocolate from Sweet Freedom 🙌🏻 What do you love for breakfast?
 A post shared by Living with a Jude (@livingwithajude) on Dec 30, 2017 at 1:33am PST It’s nearly pancake day woo hoo!
 Actually, that means very little in this household as we seem to eat pancakes every weekend at the moment.
 I wanted to share with you a reliably fab vegan pancake recipe that everyone I’ve made them for seems to love.
-They come out really soft and fluffy, I think they’re
+They come out really soft

 *Sponsored post* As you know, I will only bring you information that I believe in and that is important to me and my family.
 I have been sponsored to post this article about vegan breakfast ideas which I thought you might like to see as they are genuinely things I love to make (time permitting!)
 I find the content pretty inspiring actually and have just made a few little chia pots for the children’s breakfast.
 I know Emmeline will love it, Elsa probably won’t even try it as she’s recently become so fussy and Jude will eat it if I cover